Abby Young-Powell is an award-winning feature writer, reporter, foreign correspondent and editor.

 She was on staff at the Guardian in London as an editor, commissioner and writer for four+ years.
 Her work there included live-blogging from protests, interviewing young people who fled war zones, and exposing universities that broke the law.

 In 2015 Abby was awarded the IJP George Weidenfeld Bursary and has been based between Berlin and London since then.

-Abby was named the most promising newcomer to UK education journalism in 2014, after writing a series of hard-hitting features for the Guardian that exposed the scale of sexual violence at UK universities.
+Abby was named the most promising newcomer to UK education journalism in 2014, after writing a series of features for the Guardian that exposed the scale of sexual violence at UK universities.

 Her master's is in interactive journalism from City, University of London.

-Please get in touch for commissions / projects and story ideas.
+Get in touch for commissions / projects and story ideas.